Arts Ministry at First Lutheran:

 Mermaid Society SMTX: http://mermaidsocietysmtx.com

-Cultivating connection between artists, river protectors and entrepreneur communities.
+Cultivating connection between artists, river protectors, historic preservation, and local entrepreneur communities.

 Hope Chapel Austin: http://hopearts.org